-Virus Signatures are pieces of code that can uniquely identify malware.
-Publishers of software that is built to detect malicious code look for telltale functions (behavior) that could be classified as typical of how a particular piece of malicious code works.
+Definition: Virus Signatures are sections or pieces of of code that uniquely identify malware.
+Publishers of antivirus software build their product to detect malicious code look for telltale functions (behavior) that could be classified as typical of how a particular piece of malicious code works.
 The unique code is likely to be a type of algorithm known as a “hash”.
 The system is then searched for matches.
-The publishers maintain and update databases of the unique malware markers.
+Antivirus software publishers endeavor to maintain and update databases of the unique malware markers.

 Return from "Virus Signatures" to Words [V - X]